 Boil potatoes until soft enough to mash, then drain.

 Add the lemon zest and parsley to the potatoes and mash with olive oil, salt and pepper.

 Take 1 tbsp. of potato mixture and shape it into a cake.

 Heat some oil in a skillet and when sizzling add the potato cakes and brown nicely on each side.

-I don’t know why I have never made potatoes like this before as they are delicious and a little bit different and there are only two ingredients – baking potatoes and olive oil.
-A rosti is basically a potato cake.
-The potatoes are grated by hand or with a food processor attachment.
-Potatoes are starchy so they need a good rinse in a colander and drying in a clean T-towel.
-While cooking the rosti it is important to be on hand to squash down the potatoes and watch to check when they are translucent and softening.
+Potatoes are starchy so, after grating, they need a good rinse in a colander and then drying in a clean T-towel.
+While cooking rosti it is important to be on hand to squash down the potatoes and watch to check when they are translucent and softening.
 Serve in slices.

 2 tbsp. extra virgin olive oil seasoned with salt and freshly ground black pepper

 Heat 1 tbsp. of seasoned oil in a frying pan and when sizzling (you want a fairly high heat to start with and then can turn it down a little) add the grated potato and squash down with a large spatula and cook for around 10 minutes until potatoes are translucent and softened and the bottom side should be browned by then.
 Loosen the rosti with a palate knife or spatula and turn on to plate.
 Add the second tbsp. of oil and let it heat up again.
 Return rosti to pan uncooked side down for another 10 minutes or so.
 Remove rosti from the pan onto a serving platter and cut into slices.